Features as Directions

 Polysemanticity: A neuron is polysemantic if it activates for multiple unrelated concepts.
 A monosemantic neuron activates for a single, coherent concept.

 The Wolf and Coke Can Problem.
-Early vision interpretability work discovered a striking example: a single neuron that fired strongly for both wolves and Coca-Cola cans [5]Zoom In: An Introduction to Circuits
+Early vision interpretability work found a neuron that responded strongly to both wolves and Coca-Cola cans [5]Zoom In: An Introduction to Circuits

 Olah, C., Cammarata, N., Schubert, L., et al.